anttiz/wav-to-morse-web/README.md

 ## Description

 This web page takes WAV file as input (file can be dragged and dropped) and tries to find Morse code from inside of it.
-It outputs the finding as a string to Result box.
+It outputs the finding as a string to the Result box.
 It is also possible to play the file (ensure you have volume!).

+This could have been solved also with React but I decided to learn something new and Lit framework using web components seemed to be a nice choice.

 ### Built with

-- Web components (Lit)
+- Web components (Lit framework)
 - TypeScript
+- Tailwind CSS
 - Unit testing with Jest
 - ESLint static linter